The Last Color by Chef Vikas Khanna – A Review

 Jan 28, 2021 | Movies

 Chef Vikas Khanna’s directorial debut The Last Color is the story of bonding between an elderly widow Noor (Neena Gupta) and an orphan girl Chhoti (Aqsa Siddiqui).
-Set on the ghaats of Banaras (embankments in Varanasi), the friendship between the little girl and the widow blossoms through their daily conversations.
+Set on the ghats of Banaras (embankments in Varanasi), the friendship between the little girl and the widow blossoms through their daily conversations.
 While they talk to each other, the audience gets to know more and more about their lives.

 The Plot

 Noor is a widow from Kolkata who spends her life in a “Vidwa Ashram” or “Widows’ Home” in Varanasi.
 Widows, as per an archaic conservative practice, are expected to wear white clothes, shun ornaments and stay away from any colour.
 They are not welcome to participate in festivals, especially, Holi, the festival of colour.
 Noor feels left out.
-Chhoti is a tight rope walker, who, with her only friend Chintu, is trying to earn Rs 300 to pay her school fee and resume her education.
+Chhoti is a tightrope walker, who, with her only friend Chintu, is trying to earn Rs 300 to pay her school fees and resume her education.
 Chhoti feels sad for her elderly friend and the story is based on these sentiments.
 The plot progresses with a couple of other characters like Anarkali the good-at-heart eunuch and Raja the corrupt cop.

 The “Lost” Color